amitlamba/und/README.md

 ## UserNDot

-This contains majority of the backend services https://github.com/amitlamba/und
+This [und repo](https://github.com/amitlamba/und) of the backend services

-The clinet panel ui code is here https://github.com/amitlamba/und-ui
+The clinet panel ui code is [here](https://github.com/amitlamba/und-ui)

-The scheduler codebase is here https://github.com/amitlamba/und-scheduler
+The scheduler codebase is [here](https://github.com/amitlamba/und-scheduler)

-The infra codebase is here https://github.com/amitlamba/und-infra
+The infra codebase is [here](https://github.com/amitlamba/und-infra)

-The integration sdks are here https://github.com/amitlamba/sdks
+The integration sdks are [here](https://github.com/amitlamba/sdks)

-The ducumentation service is here https://github.com/amitlamba/docs-und
+The ducumentation service is [here](https://github.com/amitlamba/docs-und)